 Once you have arrived to Lisbon, take the metro near the airport (red line) and then the green line in Alameda in Cais do Sodré direction.

 Information: in the metro station you can purchase the pass “Viva Viagem” and charge it with two trips.

 Next, get off at Intendente metro station to start discovering the places to see in Lisbon.
 If you want to leave your luggage behind while exploring the city, you can go to Rossio station where you’ll have electronic lockers at your disposal (if you do this, return to Intendente station afterwards).

-After walking for 700 metres (you can see the travel plan in the end of the itinerary), you’ll arrive at one of the most beautiful viewpoints in the city, Miradouro da Senhora do Monte.
+After walking for 700 metres (you can see the travel plan at the bottom of the page), you’ll arrive at one of the most beautiful viewpoints in the city, Miradouro da Senhora do Monte.